chimericdream/worldofpannotia.com/src/_monsters/aboleth-mage-wiz-10.md

 **Mucus Cloud (Ex):** An aboleth underwater surrounds itself with a viscous cloud of mucus roughly 1 foot thick.
 Any creature coming into contact with and inhaling this substance must succeed on a DC 22 Fortitude save or lose the ability to breathe air for the next 3 hours.
 An affected creature suffocates in 2d6 minutes if removed from the water.
 Renewed contact with the mucus cloud and failing another Fortitude save continues the effect for another 3 hours.
 The save DC is Constitution-based.

-**Skills:** An aboleth has a +8 racial bonus on any _swim_ check to perform some special action or avoid a hazard.
-It can always choose to take 10 on a _swim_ check, even if distracted or endangered.
+**Skills:** An aboleth has a +8 racial bonus on any {% skill_link swim %} check to perform some special action or avoid a hazard.
+It can always choose to take 10 on a {% skill_link swim %} check, even if distracted or endangered.
 It can use the run action while swimming, provided it swims in a straight line.

 **Spells/day:** 4/7/6/5/5/4